hailey-royle/conlang/docs.md

 # conlang docs

+*this documentation is a very crude state and only ment to be usefull to me, others be warned*

 ## goals

 i am making this languages as a personal project in an attempt to change the way i think